platformsh/config-reader-go/README.md

 }
 ```

 `buildConfig` is now a `psh.BuildConfig` struct that provides access to the Platform.sh build environment context.
-If `err` is `nil` it means the library is not running on Platform.sh, so other commands would not run.
+If `err` is not `nil` it means the library is not running on Platform.sh, so other commands would not run.

 ```go
 // At runtime, run: